Basel II: 2008 financial crisis

 enhanced Pillar 3 disclosures related to securitization, off-balance sheet exposures and trading activities which would promote transparency, and (e) cross-border supervisory cooperation.
 Given one of the major factors which drove the crisis was the evaporation of liquidity in the financial markets, the BCBS also published principles for better liquidity management and supervision in September 2008.

-A recent OECD study suggest that bank regulation based on the Basel accords encourage unconventional business practices and contributed to or even reinforced adverse systemic shocks that materialised during the 2008 financial crisis.
+An OECD study published in December 2011 suggested that bank regulation encouraged unconventional business practices and contributed to or even reinforced adverse systemic shocks that materialised during the 2008 financial crisis.
 According to the study, capital regulation based on risk-weighted assets encourages innovation designed to circumvent regulatory requirements and shifts banks' focus away from their core economic functions.
 Tighter capital requirements based on risk-weighted assets, introduced in the Basel III, may further contribute to these skewed incentives.
 New liquidity regulation, notwithstanding its good intentions, is another likely candidate to increase bank incentives to exploit regulation.

 Think-tanks such as the World Pensions Council (WPC) have also argued that European legislators have pushed dogmatically and naively for the adoption of the Basel II recommendations, adopted in 2005, transposed in European Union law through the Capital Requirements Directive (CRD), effective since 2008.
 In essence, they forced private banks, central banks, and bank regulators to rely more on assessments of credit risk by private rating agencies.
 Thus, part of the regulatory authority was abdicated in favour of private rating agencies.

-Long before the implementation of Basel II George W. Stroke and Martin H. Wiggers pointed out, that a global financial and economic crisis will come, because of its systemic dependencies on a few rating agencies.
+Long before the implementation of Basel II, George W. Stroke and Martin H. Wiggers pointed out, that a global financial and economic crisis will come, because of its systemic dependencies on a few rating agencies.
 After the breakout of the crisis Alan Greenspan agreed to this opinion in 2007.
 At least the Financial Crisis Inquiry Report confirmed this point of view in 2011.